elastic/integrations/packages/system/docs/README.md

 ### Filesystem

-The System `filesystem` dataset provides file system statistics.
+The System `filesystem` data stream provides file system statistics.
 For each file system, one document is provided.

 #### Supported operating systems